Employee Retention Mistakes Can Be Avoided

 5 Employee Retention Mistakes to Avoid and What to Do Instead

 Leaders need to take a more careful look at what they can do to retain top talent and increase employee engagement.
-Here are the top five employee retention mistakes followed by effective solutions:
+Based upon data from when we assess organizational culture, here are the top five employee retention mistakes followed by effective solutions:

 A better approach is to gather and report employee retention data based upon your talent management strategy in a way that provides valuable business insights.
 For example:

-– How does this compare to last year’s number or to the industry average?
+— How does attrition compare to last year’s number or to the industry average?

 — Are the employees who leave low or high performers?

-– Did they have high or low potential?
+— Did exiting employees have high or low potential?
 Are they in a critical or strategic role?

-– Are there any manager trends related to departing employees?
+— Are there any tenure, role, manager, function, or geographic specific trends related to departing employees?

-– Did they fit into the organizational culture?
+— Did exiting employees fit into the organizational culture?

-– Does the turnover reflect a problem with diversity?
+— Does the turnover reflect a problem with diversity or inclusion?

 You get the idea.
 Start with your business and talent management strategy and then measure and report on what matters most.